Dementia

 Dementia Treatment

 Treating dementia depends on the cause.
-There is no cure and no treatment to slow or stop progressive dementias including Alzheimer’s Disease.
-However some medications and non-drug therapies can temporarily improve symptoms.
+There is no cure to stop progressive dementias such as Alzheimer’s disease.
+However some medications and non-drug therapies can temporarily improve symptoms or slow the progression of the disease causing dementia.

 Ongoing Care for Dementia

-Palliative care and hospice.
-Wellstar’s certified palliative care physicians and certified registered nurses are dedicated to providing compassionate, quality care in various settings, including home hospice, inpatient hospice nursing homes, assisted living facilities and nursing homes.
+As dementia becomes severe, Wellstar’s palliative care physicians and certified registered nurses are dedicated to providing compassionate, quality palliative and hospice care in various settings, including home hospice and inpatient hospice homes.